Omar-Krayyem/storage_park_client/README.md

 1. Admin
 2. Worker
 3. Partner
-4. customer
+4. Customer

 ### Features of the App

-As a Admin:
+As an Admin:

 - I want to access a comprehensive dashboard, so I can view and manage all aspects of the coffee shop's app and operations.
 - I want to manage user accounts and access, including adding and removing employees and partners, to ensure security and compliance.